 The need of the German armed forces in the new assault rifle is about 120000 units.
 The document does not say about the caliber, but all known applicants are likely to focus on the caliber 5,56 mm

-Among the applicants, we will no doubt find three national solutions that are offered by Heckler & Koch, Rheinmetall and Haenel.
-One can only guess how many foreign applicants, such as FN and SIG Sauer, can try their luck in this competition, given the irresistible desire of the German parliament to keep money in their own country.
+Among the applicants we will no doubt find three national solutions offered by Heckler & Koch, Rheinmetall and Haenel.
+It remains to be seen how many foreign applicants such as FN and SIG Sauer can try their luck in this competition, given the irresistible desire of the German parliament to keep money in their country.

-In February, 2017, the company Heckler & Koch introduced its new modular assault rifle NK433, which combines some of the developments and the best characteristics of rifles G36 and NK416, but at the same time its cost is lower than the cost of NK416.
-It refers to a gas piston with a short-stroke gas piston, made separately from the bolt carrier, and with an optimized form locked on the 7 to the lugs.
-Trunks are modular, quick-detachable and made in six configurations of length 11, 12,5, 14,5.
-16,5, 18,9 and 20-inches; chrome-plated inside barrels are made by cold forging.
-Self-lubricating sliding parts of the shutter minimize the care of the weapon.
-At the request of the Bundeswehr, the NK433 rifle has a three-position translator of fire modes: “on guard”, “single” and “automatic”; The rate of fire is 700 shots per minute.
-An adjustable vent hole allows the installation of a silencer.
-The standard magazine complies with the NATO STANAG 4179, however, with the help of a special kit, the NK433 rifle can be equipped with a G36 magazine.
-The lower part of the receiver can be replaced by a receiver type G36 or AR-15, which allows the user to not change their habits acquired with the previous weapon, thereby reducing the amount of combat training.
-The rifle has a folding butt with a shoulder that is adjustable in length and a cheek adjustable in height.
-Shooting can be carried out with a folded butt; interchangeable pads on the handle allow you to adapt it to the size of the hand arrow.
-The receiver is made of aluminum, equipped with a NAR plate (NATO Accessory Rail - the strap for attaching accessories) of the STANAG 4694 standard, the barrel pad has a Picatinny / NAR guide at the 6 position of the clock.
-In the position on the 3 and 9 clocks we will find Nkeu adapters.
-H & K offers a shot counter, information from which can be downloaded from a short distance using radio frequency identification technology.
-In addition to the 5,56 caliber version, the new rifle from H & K is also available with the .300 AAC Blackout cartridge (7.62x35), an option for the 7.62x39 mm cartridge was designated HK123, while the 7.62X51 mm designation HK231.
+In February 2017, Heckler & Koch presented its new modular assault rifle NK433, which combines some of the best practices and the best characteristics of the G36 and NK416 rifles, but at the same time its cost is lower than the cost of NK416.
+It belongs to a gas-operated weapon with a gas piston with a short stroke, made separately from the bolt carrier, and locking the bolt of an optimized shape for 7 lugs.
+The barrels are modular, quick-detachable and are made in six configurations with lengths of 11, 12,5, 14,5.
+16,5, 18,9 and 20 inches; chrome-plated inside the barrels are made by cold forging.
+Self-lubricating sliding bolt parts minimized maintenance of the weapon.
+At the request of the Bundeswehr, the NK433 rifle has a three-position translator of fire modes: "on safety", "single" and "automatic"; the rate of fire is 700 rounds per minute.
+An adjustable gas outlet allows the installation of a silencer.
+The standard magazine corresponds to NATO STANAG 4179, however, using a special kit, the NK433 rifle can be equipped with a G36 magazine.
+The lower part of the receiver can be replaced with a G36 or AR-15 receiver, which allows the user not to change their habits acquired with the previous weapon, thereby reducing the amount of combat training.
+The rifle has a right-folding buttstock with a length-adjustable shoulder rest with an adjustable cheek piece.
+You can shoot with the stock folded; Replaceable grip covers allow it to be adapted to the shooter's hand.
+The receiver is made of aluminum, equipped with a NAR (NATO Accessory Rail) STANAG 4694 standard, the receiver has a Picatinny / NAR rail at 6 o'clock.
+At the 3 and 9 o'clock positions, we find Nkeu adapters.
+H&K offers a shot counter that can be downloaded from a short distance using RFID technology.
+In addition to the 5,56 mm caliber version, the new N&K rifle is also available in the .300 AAC Blackout (7.62x35) cartridge, the 7.62x39 mm version was designated NK123, while the 7.62x51 mm version was designated NK231.

-The latest development of Heckler & Koch HK433, whose modular concept allows you to adapt it to the habits of users of G36 or M4
+The latest development from Heckler & Koch HK433, whose modular concept allows you to adapt it to the habits of users of the G36 or M4

 Rheinmetall and Steyr Mannlicher have teamed up to take part in the competition to replace the German G36 rifle and offer the RS556 (Rheinmetall - Steyr 5.56) model, which is a further development of the STM-556 karabiner. represented by an Austrian arms company in 2012.
 The lower receiver is the same as the AR15 rifle, however, refined for left-handers.
 The rifle is equipped with a more reliable and significantly less sensitive to pollution system with a short stroke of the gas piston.
 The piston acts on the rod, which moves the bolt carrier back, and is locked with a rotary bolt.
 The slide frame parts are made of steel, while the top and bottom receiver boxes are aluminum.
 For a rifle five barrels of different lengths are available, no tools are required to replace them.
 These solutions are inherited from the Steyr AUG model.
 The rifle has a four-position gas regulator, which can operate in normal mode, in the mode of difficult operating conditions, in firing mode with a silencer and with completely blocked exhaust of gases.
 Telescopic polymer butt has 7 length adjustment positions.
 In addition to the 5,56 mm caliber version, models are also offered for .300 AAC Blackout and 7.62x39 mm cartridges.